mychris/xbmc-command/README.md

 TCP and sends JSON-RPC requests.
 The client is not interactive and can only run one command per execution.

-It can handle tasks like 'volume up' or 'play next song'.
+It can handle tasks like 'volume up' or 'play youtube video'.
 See the help for all available commands.

 Installation
 ------------